helixml/docs/content/helix/private-deployment/controlplane.md

 If you're using a non-localhost domain, you'll need to point a DNS hostname (A record) at the IP address of your server and set up TLS termination.

-To do this, set the app to run on a different port to port 80 by setting `API_PORT=8080` in `.env` and running `docker compose up -d` to update the running stack.
+To enable TLS, first set the app to run on a different port to port 80 by setting `API_PORT=8080` in `.env` and running `docker compose up -d` to update the running stack.

 Then set up [caddy](https://caddyserver.com/docs/install#debian-ubuntu-raspbian) or another TLS-terminating proxy of your choice.
 Here is an example `Caddyfile`:
 ```